hoobs-org/HOOBS/docs/SDK.md

 [Top](#home)

 ## <a name="dates.month"></a>**dates.month([value])**
-Converts a month from Date.getMonth() to a test string.
+Converts a month from Date.getMonth() to a text string.

 Parameters
 | Name  | Required | Type     | Description      |